callpraths/callpraths.github.io/_drafts/geo-geos-perf.md

 This is a snippet of the relevant function in _geo_.
 The source code annotation shows the anticipated allocation of a new rectangle to represent the minimum bounding rectangle for each input polygon.
 But the corresponding assembly consists only of `movsd`, an [x86 instruction to move double precision floating point values][x86-movsd], and no calls to memory allocation subroutines.
 My guess here is that because of Rust’s explicit memory lifetime semantics, the compiler is able to entirely optimize away memory allocation, instead recycling freed memory to store the individual minimum bounding rectangles!

-In the end, even though (or, partly because) the evaluated computations are very simple, this is not an apples-to-oranges comparison.
+In the end, even though (or partly because) the evaluated computations are very simple, this is not an apples-to-oranges comparison.
 The performance bottleneck for _geo_ is computation of minimum and maximum coordinates of the input polygons, while for _geos_ it is memory allocations.
 In a way, this is a comparison between numerical computation and memory allocation!

 [^4]: Recorded with some variation of the command `perf record -F 300 -g --call-graph dwarf` and reported with some variation of `perf report -g`.